gokemon/daycare_review/my_docs/1~project-two-requirements.md

 **This is exciting!** It's a lot, but we'll give you the tools over the next few weeks to be able build what you need, and you get to decide what you do with it.
 And you get to be creative in choosing what sort of application you want to build!

 **You will be working individually for this project**, and you'll be designing the app yourself.
 We hope you'll exercise creativity on this project, sketch some wireframes before you start, and write user stories to define what your users will want to do with the app.
 Make sure you have time to run these ideas by your instructors to get their feedback before you dive too deep into code!
-Remember to keep things small and focus on mastering the fundamentals – scope creep/feature creep is the biggest pitfall for any project!
+Remember to keep things small and focus on mastering the fundamentals â€“ scope creep/feature creep is the biggest pitfall for any project!

 ## Technical Requirements
 Your app must:

-- **Have at least 2 models** (more if they make sense) – one representing someone using your application, and one that represents the main functional idea for your app
+- **Have at least 2 models** (more if they make sense) â€“ one representing someone using your application, and one that represents the main functional idea for your app
 - **Include sign up/log in functionality**, with encrypted passwords & an authorization flow
 - **Have complete RESTful routes** for at least one of your resources with GET, POST, PUT, PATCH, and DELETE
 - **Utilize an ORM to create a database table structure** and interact with your relationally-stored data